 - Trauma.
 Injuries to the mouth can lead to more dentin being produced, in order to protect the damaged area.

 Extrinsic discoloration, such as that caused by diet and smoking, is relatively easy to combat, and your teeth are likely to respond well to more basic teeth whitening procedures.
 Intrinsic discoloration, on the other hand, causes teeth to be discolored from within.
 This kind of discoloration is more difficult to reverse.
-If your teeth are affected by it, it’s definitely worth getting professional help, such as the cosmetic dentistry services in Jersey Village, TX.
+If your teeth are affected by it, it’s definitely worth getting professional help, such as cosmetic dentistry services.

 How Does it work?